jmscudder/COVID/index.md

 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

->The current total number of first round vaccinations represents 1 person out of every 2 in the state of Ohio having begun their vaccination sequence,  and 5 people out of every 8 people over age 18.
+>The current total number of first round vaccinations represents to 10 people out of every 19 in the state of Ohio having begun their vaccination sequence, and 5 people out of every 8 people over age 18.
- >This is 51.26 percent of the population of Ohio, and 62.22 percent of the 18+ population.
+ >This is 51.34 percent of the population of Ohio, and 62.31 percent of the 18+ population.

->The current total number of second round vaccinations represents 9 people out of every 19 in the state of Ohio having completed their vaccination sequence, and 11 people out of every 19 people over age 18.
+>The current total number of second round vaccinations represents 19 people out of every 40 in the state of Ohio having completed their vaccination sequence, and 11 people out of every 19 people over age 18.
->This is 47.38 percent of the population of Ohio, and 57.88 percent of the 18+ population.
+>This is 47.44 percent of the population of Ohio, and 57.94 percent of the 18+ population.

->Currently fully protected by the vaccine are: 5,435,170 people, who received their second round vaccination on or before Aug 09 2021.
+>Currently fully protected by the vaccine are: 5,440,830 people, who received their second round vaccination on or before Aug 10 2021.
->This represents 46.45 percent of the population of Ohio, and 55.62 percent of adults over 18.
+>This represents 46.5 percent of the population of Ohio, and 55.67 percent of adults over 18.